element-hq/element-web/docs/config.md

     1. `preferredDomain`: The domain name of the preferred Jitsi instance.
 Defaults to `meet.element.io`.
 This is used whenever a user clicks on the voice/video call buttons - integration managers may use a different domain.
+  This setting is ignored if your homeserver provides `/.well-known/matrix/client` in its well-known location, and the JSON file at that location has a key `m.vector.riot.jitsi`.
+In this case, the configuration found in the well-known location is used instead.

 1. `enable_presence_by_hs_url`: The property key should be the URL of the homeserver and its value defines whether to enable/disable the presence status display from that homeserver.
 If no options are configured, presence is shown for all